 Then walk to MTR Jordan station and take the MTR train to the Tsim Sha Tsui station.
 Use exit F and walk over to the two great museums that are located here:

-Opposite the Arts Museum is the Science Museum.
-So if you want to spend more family time together, then head over to the Hong Kong Science Museum.
-This is open from 1pm to 9pm on weekdays (closed on Thursdays) and from 10am to 9pm on weekends.
+Opposite the Arts Museum is the Space Museum.
+This is open from 1pm to 9pm on weekdays (closed on Tuesdays) and from 10am to 9pm on weekends.
 The museum hosts about 500 permanent exhibits that explore all aspects of science and technology, including robotics, virtual reality and transportation.
 Best of all, about 70 percent are interactive, which is great for kids.

 Then walk along the waterfront (there are some walkways that are covered if the rain is really strong) until you reach Salisbury Road and go to the Hong Kong Museum of History (here’s my blog post on it) This is open from 10am to 6pm every day (except Tuesdays) and explores 6,000 years of Hong Kong history, from the neolithic to the post-war period, with recreations of pre-historic scenes and the early colonial era.
 But it’s the reconstruction of a post-war street, complete with tram and traveling Chinese opera company, that really grabs my attention.
 Address: 100 Chatham Road South, Tsim Sha Tsui East.